 If you’re considering expanding your business into a new state, but another business already exists with the same name as yours, a DBA can be a good solution.
-Unlike an LLC name, which must be different from all other LLCs in your state, a DBA name does not have to be unique.
+Unlike an LLC name, which must be different from all other LLCs in your state, an assumed name (DBA) does not have to be unique.
 It is perfectly legal for two DBAs to exist in the same state, with the same name.
 A DBA may also have the same name as an existing LLC.
-However, it is important to note that filing an assumed name does not give grant the right to use the name in a way that violates the law, including unfair trade practices, copyright, trademark and laws of unfair competition.
+However, it is important to note that filing an assumed name does not grant the right to use the name in a way that violates the law, including unfair trade practices, copyright, trademark and laws of unfair competition.

 What if important information about my DBA name has changed?